 - IRVING L. WEISSMAN, M.D., has served as a director since September 1997.
-He has been a consultant to us since September 1997 and is the Chairman of our Scientific Advisory Board.
+He has been a consultant to us since September 1997.
 He is the Karel and Avice Beekhuis Professor of Cancer Biology, Professor of Pathology and Professor of Developmental Biology at Stanford University.
-Dr. Weissman is a cofounder of SyStemix, Inc., and a former Chairman of its Scientific Advisory Board.
-He has served on the Scientific Advisory Boards of Amgen Inc., DNAX and T-Cell Sciences, Inc. Dr. Weissman is a member of the National Academy of Sciences. - - ANN TSUKAMOTO, PH.D., joined us in November 1997 as Senior Director, Scientific Operations, and was appointed Vice President, Scientific Operations in June 1998.
+Stanford has employed Dr. Weissman since July 1967, and he has been a Faculty member since January 1969.
+He has been a full professor of pathology since September 1987, and also of developmental biology since July 1989.
+Since October 1990, Dr. Weissman has also served as a professor of biology (by courtesy).
+He has been Chairman of the Stanford University Immunology Program since 1986.
+Dr. Weissman was a cofounder of Systemix, Inc., and Chairman of its Scientific Advisory Board.
+He has served on the Scientific Advisory Boards of Amgen Inc., DNAX and T-Cell Sciences, Inc. Dr. Weissman is a member of the National Academy of Sciences and also serves as Chairman of our Scientific Advisory Board.
+He also serves as Chief Executive Officer and a member of the Board of Managers of Celtrans, LLC. - ANN TSUKAMOTO, PH.D., joined us in November 1997 as Senior Director, Scientific Operations, and was appointed Vice President, Scientific Operations in June 1998.
 From 1989 until she joined us, Dr. Tsukamoto was employed at SyStemix, Inc., where she served in various research capacities before transitioning to the position of Director of Clinical Science.
 At SyStemix, Inc., Dr. Tsukamoto assisted in the launch of its clinical research program for the hematopoietic stem cell.
 She received her Ph.D. degree from the University of California, Los Angeles and did postdoctoral research with Dr. Harold Varmus at the University of California, San Francisco.
 Dr. Tsukamoto is an inventor on six issued U.S. Patents related to the human hematopoietic stem cell.
-As of March 5, 2001, Dr. Tsukamoto became a member of the Board of Directors for the Society of Regenerative Medicine and Stem Cell Biology. - - RONNDA BARTEL, PH.D., joined us in July 1998, as Senior Director, Cell Development, and was appointed Vice President, Scientific Development in April 2000.
+As of March 5, 2001, Dr. Tsukamoto became a member of the Board of Directors for the Society of Regenerative Medicine and Stem Cell Biology. - RONNDA BARTEL, PH.D., joined us in July 1998, as Senior Director, Cell Development, and was appointed Vice President, Scientific Development in April 2000.
 From 1995 until her employment with us, Dr. Bartel was Senior Principal Scientist at Advanced Tissue Sciences Inc., responsible for research, development, and manufacturing of tissue engineered human cell based products.
 Dr. Bartel was awarded her Ph.D. degree in biochemistry from the University of Kansas, Lawrence and did postdoctoral work with Dr. John Voorhees at the University of Michigan, Ann Arbor.